pypeaday/pype.dev/pages/faith/screwtape.md

     Humour is for them the all-consoling and (mark this) the all-excusing, grace of life

+!!! background-thought ""

-> Basically I understand Lewis to be saying here that men (or the English in
-> particular) take great pride in having a sense of humor - so much so that
-> humor becomes an excuse to laugh at anything.
-When anything is worth laughing
-> at, then I think it's very hard to prioritize things above others - becuase
-> if everything is a joke, is anything really worthy of more than a joke?
+    Basically I understand Lewis to be saying here that men (or the English in particular) take great pride in having a sense of humor - so much so that humor becomes an excuse to laugh at anything.
+When anything is worth laughing at, then I think it's very hard to prioritize things above others - becuase if everything is a joke, is anything really worthy of more than a joke?

 !!! warning "Flippancy"